K0scei/python-projects-/README.md

 <h1>How to run it?</h1>

-Firstly, open your terminal and venv`pip install requirements.txt`\
+Firstly, open your terminal and run the command

+venv```pip install requirements.txt```

-To run the file locally, simply use the command venv`flask --app ./server.py run`
+To run the file locally, simply use the command:

+venv```flask --app ./server.py run```

+The output will give you the local link to the website opened.